Clandestine Events corporate event production, aerialist performance at The Orpheum Theatre

 The difference between a good event and the one they won't shut up about.

 We come from corporate, not catering.
-Before Clandestine, our founder spent 20 years in corporate retail.
-Eight of those running marketing operations at Walmart and Whole Foods.
-Process, infrastructure, and accountability are in the DNA.
-That's why brands in sports, energy, tech, data infrastructure, real estate, and luxury trust us with the rooms that matter most.
+Process, accountability, and knowing what's actually at stake: that's the DNA.
+It's why brands in sports, energy, pharma, tech, and luxury hand us the rooms that matter most.

 14